Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-data-jpa-with-azure-sql-server.md

 In this tutorial, you created a sample Java application that uses Spring Data to store and retrieve information in an Azure SQL database using JPA.

-For more information about using Azure with Java, see the [Azure for Java Developers] and the [Java Tools for Visual Studio Team Services].

 ## Next steps

 To learn more about Spring and Azure, continue to the Spring on Azure documentation center.